AXOOM/charts/charts/mongodb/README.md

 ## Access

 This MongoDB setup uses no authentication.
 All network access to the MongoDB instances is blocked by default via a [Network Policy](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
-You will need to set the `network.ingressFromApps` value (see [Values](#values)) or create your own Network Policy to allow other Pods in the Kubernetes Cluster to connect to the MongoDB instances.
+You will need to set the `networkPolicy.ingressFromApps` value (see [Values](#values)) or create your own Network Policy to allow other Pods in the Kubernetes Cluster to connect to the MongoDB instances.

 ## Backups